 - Attempt to sell water purification for thousand of dollars at a near 20% interest rate and/or other plans.

-- Sell maintenance for the product more - so than needed charging every time.
+- Sell maintenance for the product which is more so than needed charging every time.

 I'll end this blog with a short snippet - don't use this company.
 They are not the water company and just spamming homes with postcards that were recently purchased.

 EDIT: - From an email tip it appears this company may come in as the following on the postcard:

 - Environmental Water Resource